Title: Just a Typo

 Genre: Humor Fiction

-Set in modern times while skipping any reference to COVID-19, this novel focuses on the struggles faced by Mo Riverlake, a game show host who has become a celebrity after years of making jokes at the expense of most everyone around him—all in good fun, or so he thought.
+Set in modern times, this novel focuses on the struggles faced by Mo Riverlake, a game show host who has become a celebrity after years of making jokes at the expense of most everyone around him—all in good fun, or so he thought.

 But Mo soon discovers that he’s sitting on a lifetime of libel, slander, and offense as every word and action he’s ever made starts getting turned into an insult.
 Even his closest friends and his brother turn against him, leaving him at the mercy of his lawyers, Baloney and Mularkey, and with only his own sense of determination and tenacity to see him through a media frenzy of twisted phrases and angry citizens.